CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/09-bash.md

 ---
-title: "Command Line Exercises"
+title: Command Line Exercises.
-teaching: 10
+teaching: 90
-exercises: 60
 questions:
 - What tool a data analyst can use to explore the content of a large data file? (e.g. a large CSV with hundreds of thousands of lines)
 - What tool a data analyst can use to modify the content of a large data file?